Academic and Career Decisions Syllabus

 This course is designed to help you develop a plan for choosing an academic major and/or career path.
 This includes assignments and activities related to self-awareness, decision-making, career/major exploration, and transferable skill development.

 The format of the course combines lecture, group interaction, and independent research.
 Class will convene formally eight times during the course of the semester.
-Additionally, you will have a one-hour individual appointment with an ACIC staff member outside of class to complete the DISCOVER career assessment and a 30-minute mock interview.
+Additionally, you will have a one-hour individual appointment with an ACIC staff member outside of class to complete either the Focus 2 or Self-Directed Search career assessment and a 30-minute mock interview.
 In addition, you can expect to spend two or three hours at ACIC researching careers of interest to complete several assignments.

 Policies and procedures